asimsheikh/blockchain-notes/ethereum.md

 * web3.eth.personal can interact with the Ethereum nodes accounts
 * web3.utils provides utility functions for Ethereum dapps

+### Using Infura to connect to Ethereum

+We an use Infura as a provider that allows us to connect to the Ethereum blockchain, without having to run a full note.

+The service can be signed up for at http://infura.io.

+It has access to Mainnet, Ropsten, Kovan and Rinkeby

 ### Connect to the Etherum network

 ```javascript